-Liz Truss ditches pledge to raise pensions with inflation
+Triple lock: Liz Truss won't commit to raising pensions with inflation

 - comments

-Liz Truss is no longer promising to raising state pensions in line with surging inflation, as she asks ministers to look for spending cuts.
+Liz Truss is no longer promising to increase state pensions in line with surging inflation, as she asks ministers to look for spending cuts.

-The PM said two weeks ago she was "committed" to the triple lock, so payments rise by whatever is higher: prices, average earnings or 2.5%.
+Two weeks ago the PM said she was "committed" to the triple lock, so payments rise by whatever is higher: prices, average earnings or 2.5%.

 But her spokesman has now said she was "not making any commitments" on government spending.